vitovtnet/nusoap/README.md

 # nusoap
-Nusoap with fixes for Composer
+NuSoap Repository for Composer with some fixes

+`composer require vitovtnet/nusoap`